cuervob69/iris-exploratory-data-analysis/README.md

 - Pair plots
 - Correlation plots

-Concerning libraries/packages, base / built-in functions are utilized in prevalence, unless there is no known function to perform a task, most popular libraries/packages functions are utilized.
+Concerning libraries/packages, base/built-in functions are utilized in prevalence, unless there is no known function to perform a task, most popular libraries/packages functions are utilized.
 The libraries/packages utilized, according to each statistical software/programming language, are:

 R